Achieve operational readiness in your plant launch project

 Critical areas are often overlooked in the early phases of project planning, which can lead to launch delays, cost overruns, lack of properly trained personnel, and many other startup issues.

 We place a relentless focus on integrating people, processes, and technology, the essential elements of your business.
-By addressing those factors early in a capital project plan, successful completion and startup can be achieved, aligning your team onto the critical path to operational readiness.
+By addressing those factors early in a capital project plan, successful completion and startup can be achieved, aligning your team onto the critical path to operational readiness project management.

 For over 50 years, GP Strategies has helped numerous companies achieve faster, more efficient, and incident-free startups while removing the risk of failing inspections and complying with regulations.
-Our proven approach places equal emphasis on workforce performance, performance of key processes, and technology inside your new plant.
+Our proven approach to CapEx project management places equal emphasis on workforce performance, performance of key processes, and technology inside your new plant.

 The elements of a successful CapEx startup project